Ngonal/IT-Portfolio/Layer 1 - Physical/Outage-Unpowered-Switching-Device/README.md

 > 💡 **Quick Tip(s):** A cable connects two devices.
 If the link doesn't come up despite a physical connection, the fault could be the cable, the local device, the remote device, or **any of their respective interfaces**.
 Swap with a known-good cable first:
 > - If the link comes up → Original cable was faulty
-> - Link remains down → Investigate both devices and their respective interfaces on each end
+> - Link remains down → Investigate both devices and their interfaces on each end
+> - Use a **cable tester** to quickly check for shorts, opens, or miswires on the cable run—this can reveal faults on the far end without physically accessing it

 ---